latextemplates/LNCS/README.md

 After that you can use and push the `master` branch as usual.
 Notes on syncing with the upstream repository [are available from GitHub](https://help.github.com/articles/syncing-a-fork/).
 Note that we decided to call the upstream branch `template` to have a clear distinction between the real content (maintained in your `master` branch) and the template (maintained in the `template` branch).

+## Development

+- Do not update gradle to a higher version: Starting from 2.14 you will get the output "Unable to get progress logger.
+Download progress will not be displayed."
+- Do not update de.undercouch.download to a version higher than 2.1.0.
+FTP downloads are not supported in higher versions.
+See <https://github.com/michel-kraemer/gradle-download-task/issues/60>.

 ## Links